 - Monthly data/metrics review.

-With a culture of commitment to its patients, Presence Saint Francis Hospital is located in Evanston, home to Northwestern University and 12 miles north of downtown Chicago.
+With a culture of commitment to its patients, Ascension Saint Francis Hospital is located in Evanston, home to Northwestern University and 12 miles north of downtown Chicago.
 It serves Evanston’s 75,000 residents, as well as residents on Chicago’s North Side and surrounding communities including Skokie to the west and Wilmette to the north.

 For its workplace safety efforts, the hospital invested $400,000 in its assessment work and training.
 The effort support local and national initiatives, improve patient safety and increase patient satisfaction.